drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Visual Analyses

-Advanced computer graphics systems including stereo, real time rotations, volume and surface rendering provide in-depth analyses of the 3D stereo-chemical features of the active site of a protein and the favorable or unfavorable interaction of atoms or groups of atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/visual-analyses-c8721f5b'><i class='fa fa-play' aria-hidden='true'></i></button>Advanced computer graphics systems including stereo, real time rotations, volume and surface rendering provide in-depth analyses of the 3D stereo-chemical features of the active site of a protein and the favorable or unfavorable interaction of atoms or groups of atoms.
 *[nce]: New Chemical Entity: a compound not previously described.